Ekta-Manvar/Sales-Management/README.md

-  If interested to see full project requirements click below link
+  If interested to see full project requirements click here
   <a href="https://ektamanvarportfolio.wordpress.com/sales-management/">Full Project</a>